Home Destination Guides The Best Time To Visit Norway (Month-by-month breakdown)

 by Lisa Stentvedt

-0 comment
+0 comments

 Psst!
 Some links in my posts may be affiliate links, which means that I get paid a fee if you chose to purchase something through it.
 This doesn't cost you anything, but makes a huge difference for me!
 Thanks for your support!

-Norway is like a dream destination for everyone.
-Call me biased, but I’m pretty sure anyone who visits Norway is going to fall in love with it.
-To visitors, Norway means majestic fjords, historic towns, beautiful country-sides, steep glaciers and jagged peaks.
-To me, it’s all of that, and home.
-I’m often asked by my readers about the best time to visit Norway, which is always a hard question to answer; because I consider Norway to be a year-round destination (and so do most people you ask).
+I’m often asked by my readers about the best time to visit Norway, which is always a hard question to answer; because I consider Norway to be a year-round destination (and so do most locals you ask).
 However, it is possible to figure out the best time to go to Norway, depending on what you are after!

-Each season in Norway has its unique attributes.
-There’s a different ‘best time of the year to visit Norway’ for indulging in different activities like skiing, hiking, fishing, cruising the fjords, chasing Northern lights; for witnessing the beauty of nature like spring blossom, autumn fall, glittering snow etc. So, firstly you have to be clear what exactly you want to do and see.
+There’s a different ‘best time of the year to visit Norway’ for indulging in different activities like skiing, hiking, fishing, cruising the fjords, chasing Northern lights; for witnessing the beauty of nature like spring blossom, autumn fall, glittering snow etc. So, firstly you have to be clear what exactly you want to do and see in Norway.

 Best time to visit Norway, blue skies in Hardanger